Ellestial/100-days-of-code/r1-log.md

  **Today's Progress**: Gave up on previous paper.js project and started a different one.

  **Thoughts**: Trying to create a line that I can manipulate/move around on mouseover.
 Struggling a lot with this today.

+ ## Day 32: April 5, 2019

+ **Today's Progress**: Gave up on the paper.js projects and looked at the source code for the manipulated line.
+Started JavaScript 30 challenges.

+ **Thoughts**: I have felt very dissuaded these last few days with my failures.
+I figure I'm not knowledgeable enough to explore an entire complex library yet, so I'm starting Wes Bos's JavaScript 30 challenge where I will complete 30 different projects strictly with vanilla JS.